🤖 AI Embedding

 We have been working on a small project in order to identify when an issue contains the same information.

-The idea was to convert the content of an issue an generating an embedding for it.
+The idea was to convert the content of an issue and generate an embedding for it.

 This technique is being called Semantic Similarity.